charles-forsyth/nordhaven/README.md

 Welcome to Nordhaven Tails, my personal blog where I share my experiences exploring the Pennsylvania wilderness and my passion for technology research.
-I'm Chuck Forsyth, and this site is a reflection of my lifelong fascination with the outdoors and the tools that help us better understand it.
+This site is a reflection of my lifelong fascination with the outdoors and the tools that help us better understand it.

 ## Featured Blog Posts